Skip to main content

 CompanyCityWorkersTypeDate

-The largest notice was filed by Customer Communication Center, Inc. Tampa Call and Collection Center at its Tampa facility, reporting 950 affected workers.
+The most significant filing came from Customer Communication Center, Inc. Tampa Call and Collection Center at its Tampa facility, reporting 950 affected workers.
 LaPlaya Beach Resort followed with 186 workers.

 Trend & Outlook